AnggaR96s/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why did the chicken get a penalty?
+For fowl play.